 Acquisitions.
 See note 4 to our condensed consolidated financial statements for a discussion of our TDC Acquisition, which closed in April 2016.
+See note 13 to our condensed consolidated financial statements for a discussion of our Proposed FiberNet Acquisition.

 Financing Activities